racing-tips/racing-tips/README.md

 └── infrastructure
 ```

+## Learnings

+* Serverless framework defines roles for Lambda.
+When terraform is used in conjunction with this to provision DBs the variable names / configuration conventions are split across 2 technologies so opportunity to drift from each other.

 # Build and Deployment

 Checkout Circle CI `.circleci/config.yml` in the root of the repo.
 Pipeline is split out into a number of steps: